 - Bike ride down Balboa Beach’s sidewalk.

-- Spending an evening enjoying Balboa beach’s fire pits.
+- Spend an evening enjoying Balboa beach’s fire pits.

 - Rent a Duffy Boat to explore the calm waters between Balboa Island and Peninsula.